 Now that you know how to write a check, filling out a voided check should be easy.
 Simply write the word “VOID” in large letters across the middle of the check.
 I like to write “VOID” in a few different spots, including one large “VOID” across the middle of the check and a smaller version of the word “VOID” in a few different spots.
 Then, you can send it to whoever needs it.
 (Note: If you’re voiding a check because of a mistake, void the check first.
 Then, tear it up or shred it.)

-Although personal checks have become somewhat obsolete, knowing how to write a check is still important for those situations where it is necessary or beneficial to you.
-While it’s not overly complicated, making a mistake could end up costing you money in bank charges and late fees…and nobody wants that!
+Although personal checks have become somewhat obsolete, knowing how to write a check is still important for situations where it is necessary or beneficial to you.
+It’s not overly complicated, but making a mistake could end up costing you money in bank charges and late fees…and nobody wants that!

 We hope this guide to writing a check has been helpful.
 Thanks so much for reading!